National Rugby League: Grand final

 Darren Lockyer and Wayne Bennett parade the premiership after the Brisbane Broncos' Grand Final victory in 2006.

-The NRL Grand Final, which determines the season's premiers, is one of Australia's major sporting events and is one of the largest attended club championship events in the world.
+The NRL Grand Final, which determines the season's premiers, is one of Australia's major sporting events and is one of the highest attended club championship events in the world.
 It has been contested at Sydney's Stadium Australia each year since 1999, with the exception of 2021 when it was played at Brisbane's Lang Park due to the COVID pandemic.
 The first year it was held at Stadium Australia, the NRL Grand Final broke the record for attendance at an Australian rugby league game, with 107,999 people attending.

 The game itself is usually preceded by an opening ceremony featuring entertainment and the singing of the national anthem by well-known Australasian and international musical acts.
-At the conclusion of the grand final there is a presentation ceremony where the winning team are awarded the Provan-Summons Trophy and premiership rings to each player and the head coach.
+At the conclusion of the grand final, there is a presentation ceremony where the winning team are awarded the Provan-Summons Trophy and premiership rings to each player and the head coach.
 The player judged to be the man-of-the-match by the Australian national team selectors is awarded the prestigious Clive Churchill Medal and the Prime Minister of Australia is typically on-hand to hand the trophy to the winning captain.

 Post-season internationals

-Following the premiership's conclusion other representative matches occasionally occur.
+Following the NRL premiership's conclusion, international representative matches and tournaments are typically scheduled to be played.
 These have included: